 A good depth to shoot for is getting your thighs to be parallel with the floor.
 If you can go even lower, that's great!

+Squeeze your glutes and drive through your feet to stand.
 When you reach the top, exhale before repeating again.

 That's all there is to it!
-Really there are only a few big takeaways here...
+Really, there are only a few big takeaways here...

 General Tips For a Safe & Effective Squat